johnsto/notroller/README.md

 Ensure your user has permissions to read `/dev/uinput` - on most Linux systems this is a simple matter of adding your user to the `input` group (or whatever group `/dev/uinput` belongs to on your system.)

+(If you fancy adding support for another OS, it's a simple case of implementing the interface defined by `input.go` - see `input_linux.go` for the Linux implementation.)

 ## Usage
 Running this code exposes an HTTP (port 5764 by default) that allows remote